NetSPI/BetaFast/README.md

 BetaFast is the provider of a premier Betamax rental kiosk.
 Browse the wide selection of movies and begin renting today!

 ## Releases
 Two versions of BetaFast have been released.
 One is written with three-tier architecture, the other two-tier architecture.
-Both releases contains but is not limited to the following vulnerabilities:
+Both releases contain but are not limited to the following vulnerabilities:
 * Hardcoded Encryption Data
 * Hardcoded Encrypted Password
 * SQL Injection